UHS Board of Regents - Bylaws

 5.2 Standing Committees

 5.2.1 The standing committees are Academic and Student Success, Finance and Administration, Audit and Compliance, Facilities, Construction, and Master Planning, and Endowment Management.
 The board shall adopt a charter for each committee.
+The charters shall detail the specific responsibilities of the committee, which should be reviewed by the committee annually and updated as necessary subject to approval by the Board.
+In any case, the Board shall review the committee charters at least every seven (7) years.

 5.2.2 The chair of the board shall appoint a chair and vice chair for each standing committee.
 Standing committee chairs and vice chairs shall serve one-year terms from September 1 through August 3 1.
 A vacancy in a committee chair or vice chair position shall be filled by appointment of the board chair.